intiMRA/imra_code_blog/_posts/Implicit-View-Logic-Using-Enums.md

 This gives us two things:

-1. We can now just take a look at the view and know what it is going on
+1. We can now see what is going on in the view much easier because of the distinct and human readable states
-2. We can unit test the display logic, given that it is in the view model
+2. We can unit test the display logic, given that it is now in the view model

 ## Take Away

-Whenever dealing with specific states, enums can be an ideal tool to depict what they are.
-Using enums instead of booleans for View display logic can make the logic easier to read and potentially make that logic unit testable and finally we can keep the entire logic for the display in one place instead of having it split across view and view model.
+Whenever dealing with specific states, enums can be an ideal tool to represent these.
+Using enums instead of booleans for View display can make the logic easier to read and potentially make that code unit testable, finally, we can keep the entire logic for the display in one place instead of having it split across view and view model, which allows for easier updates to the code.

-Hope you guys had fun reading this and as always the code can be found The code for this article can be found [here](https://github.com/intiMRA/Simplifying-View-Logic-Using-Enums).
+Hope you guys had fun reading this, and as always the code can be found [here](https://github.com/intiMRA/Simplifying-View-Logic-Using-Enums).